 Darunavir may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the AIDSinfo fact sheet on HIV Medicines and Side Effects for more information.

 Some side effects of darunavir can be serious.
 Serious side effects of darunavir include liver problems and severe skin reactions or rash.
 (See section above: What are the most important things to know about darunavir?)

 - Changes in your (called or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of darunavir.
 To learn more about possible side effects of darunavir, read the drug label oror talk to your health care provider or pharmacist.

 How should darunavir be stored?

-- Safely throw away darunavir that is no longer needed or expired (out of date).
+- Throw away darunavir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep darunavir and all medicines out of reach of children.